How to Seal Wooden Baby Toys

 DIY Natural Sealant Recipes

 Making a homemade beeswax and oil finish is easy and fun.
 Start with 1 part beeswax and 4 parts oil.
-Use food-grade mineral oil or coconut oil for safety.
+Use food-grade mineral oil or fractionated (MCT) coconut oil — both stay liquid and won’t turn rancid.
+Regular, unrefined coconut oil should be avoided on toys that get repeated handling and mouthing, since it can go rancid on wood over time.
 Melt the beeswax in a double boiler.
 Once melted, mix in the oil.
 Stir until well combined.
 Let it cool and store in a jar.

 To create wood butter, use 1 part beeswax and 3 parts oil.
 This mixture nourishes the wood.
 Apply it with a soft cloth.
 Rub it in and let it soak.
 Wipe off any excess after a few hours.
 It makes the toys safe and beautiful!